dgist-cvlab/Flow4D/README.md

 This repository contains the code for the [Flow4D paper (RA-L 2025)](https://ieeexplore.ieee.org/document/10887254)

+**Notice:** Flow4D has been integrated into [OpenSceneFlow](https://github.com/KTH-RPL/OpenSceneFlow).
+Please visit the OpenSceneFlow repository for the latest updates and developments.

 ## Requirements

 This code is based on DeFlow. <br>